alexandracar/pdsnd_github/README.md

 ### Date created
-Feb.
-12, 2021
+February 12, 2021

 ### Project Title
 Bikeshare Python Project

 ### Description
-My project outputs bikeshare user statistics for certain months of the year and days of the week from either New York, Chicago, or Washington.
+My project outputs bikeshare user statistics for the first six months of the year and days of the week from either New York, Chicago, or Washington.
+Also diplaying data for different genders and their birth years.

 ### Files used
 chicago.csv